Intro

 To convert a case class to its generic representation, we use the

-class.
+LabelledGeneric class.
 This will encode not only the types of each

 parameter but their names as well, which is required to create

-, we get back an HList
+Calling LabelledGeneric[Employee].to, we get back an HList whose

-tagged with the field name “name”.
+first value is "Jamie", a String tagged with the field name “name”.

-It is followed by the value 1
+It is followed by the value 1, which is an Int tagged with the field

 name “age”.

-Let’s see if we can create an OWrites
+Let’s see if we can create an OWrites for something like this.
+Below,

-but always writes things as a JsObject
+an OWrites is like a Writes but always writes things as a JsObject

-instead of any JsValue
+instead of any JsValue.

-, we will return an empty object.
+When we encounter an HNil, we will return an empty object.

-is the base case.
+HNil is the base case.
 For the other cases, we need to process the

-as a head and tail.
+HList as a head and tail.

-And this is the definition of FieldType
+And this is the definition of FieldType from Shapeless:

 Hopefully this definition is straightforward, but we are missing various writes and the field name.
 How do we get these?
 We can get them through implicit parameters that shapeless will provide.
 Using shapeless, the code above becomes:

-is a class which allows us to retrieve the field names used in
+Witness is a class which allows us to retrieve the field names used in

-is a class which makes it easier for the
+a LabelledGeneric’s KeyTags.
+Lazy is a class which makes it easier for the

 compiler to work with recursively-defined implicits.

-s manually.
+HLists manually.

 But why do that when we can do it automatically?